This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 If I pursue a lawsuit privately and then need to apply for the additional compensation as described, how does WorkSafeBC decide whether additional benefits will be paid?

 WorkSafeBC compares the total amounts agreed to in the settlement or awarded by the court to the total amount of compensation that would be paid on the claim.
-If the total amount of compensation that would be paid is more than the total amount agreed to in the settlement or awarded by the court, then the additional amounts will be paid as compensation*.
-This is called the “excess”.
+If the total amount of compensation that would be paid is more than the total amount agreed to in the settlement or awarded by the court, then the additional amounts will be paid as compensation* provided you have complied with Section 10 (5) which requires that any settlement is approved by WorkSafeBC in writing.
 This procedure is in accordance with Section 10 (5) of the Workers Compensation Act.

 *Note: If you intend to rely on this option, WorkSafeBC must receive a signed Application for Compensation and Report of Injury or Occupational Disease (Form 6) within one year of the injury.
 See “What happens if I don’t claim compensation?” above and “What is a provisional claim?” below.

 Class actions and claims against organized trust funds resulting from multiple lawsuits are a form of lawsuit.
 A B.C. worker disabled by an asbestos-related disease has a choice under Section 10(2) (see section titled "Can I sue the person who caused the injury or death?").
 If you (the worker) choose to sue, you can hire your own lawyer and apply to join any class actions or trust claims that exist for asbestos-related claims.
 If you choose to claim workers’ compensation, then WorkSafeBC will include your claim in available class actions or trust claims.
 If you chose not to claim compensation and there is no existing class action to join, then you and your lawyer can consider starting a class action.
 If you chose to claim compensation, then WorkSafeBC and its lawyer can consider starting a class action.